 I taped down the stencil on the surface of the caddy, just so I didn’t have to worry about it moving around.

-Next, using a Dual Sided Paint Pouncer, I carefully paint the surface of the caddy.
+Next, using a Dual-Sided Paint Pouncer, I carefully paint the surface of the caddy.
 Now, here are a few tips when it comes to getting good stencil lines.
+It’s important that you know how to use stencils if you’re doing this for the first time.

 - Load your stencil pouncer or brush carefully, A little paint goes a long way.
 Never just dip your brush into the paint and then go directly to your surface.
 Always dip your brush into the paint and then have another surface like a paper plate to work out all the paint kinks before you start working on your surface.